Updated: Aug 12

 Create A Cash Flow Forecast

 An important part of managing cash flow is forecasting.
 This involves estimating future revenue and expenses so that you can plan accordingly.
-There are a number of different methods that you can use to forecast cash flow, so it is important to find one that works best for your business.
+There are several different methods that you can use to forecast cash flow, so it is important to find one that works best for your business.

 If you are having trouble managing your cash flow, there are many resources available to help you.
 You can talk to a financial advisor or accountant to help you balance your checkbooks.